 • Patients who have not responded to other treatments like physical therapy, medications, injections, or other surgical procedures.

-Depending on their overall health and other factors, patients could go home the same day (outpatient surgery) or they may require an overnight hospital stay for observation.
+• Hospital Stay and Same-Day Discharge: Depending on your overall health and home support, you may be able to go home the same day or stay overnight for observation.

 Physicians